exyte/SVGView/README.md

 ## Animation

-You can use stanard SwiftUI tools to animate your art:
+You can use stanard SwiftUI tools to animate your graphics:

 ```Swift
 if let part = view.getNode(byId: "part") {